 by, Reginald V. Finley Sr

-How is it that one can believe, follow and worship such cruel gods?
-How can one believe these stories are true and still define, in part, their god(s) as loving?
-A beautiful and wonderful father?
-Fear of God (Hell), fear of breaking tradition and fear of being ostracized by friends and family, keep many of the faithful believing despite obvious problems.
+How is it that one can believe, follow, and worship such cruel gods?
+How can one believe these stories are true and still define, in part, their god(s) as loving and a beautiful and wonderful father?
+Fear of God (Hell), fear of breaking tradition, and fear of being ostracized by friends and family keep many of the faithful believing despite obvious problems.

-For the believer of many a stripe, I'd ask if they could possibly believe in a loving god that creates wanton destruction, killing babies, puppies and kittens.
-Many say "no" without realizing the implications of such a response.
+For the believer of many a stripe, I'd ask if they could possibly believe in a loving god that creates wanton destruction: killing babies, puppies, and kittens.
+The believer would usually respond that they could not believe in such a diety; however, they don't realize the implications of such a response.

 What is one's litmus test to determine if a god is just too cruel to believe in?
 I know I have my cut off.
-For instance.. if a holy text had a "true" story in it about how a god, Kaliki Wanka.. sent wild animals to kill many children, just for calling a man bald, I'd have serious doubts about the goodness of that being.
+For instance, if a holy text had a story in it about how a god, let's call him Kaliki Wanka, who sent wild animals to kill many children, just for calling a man bald, I'd have serious doubts about the goodness of that being.
 I'd probably begin to wonder if such a story is even true as this story doesn't mirror what goodness even means.
-I'd probably start to wonder, if that's not a true story.. what else isn't true?
+I'd probably start to wonder, if that's not a true story, what else isn't true?
 I suppose I could continue worshiping that being out of fear.
 But how can true love reside in my heart if I'm in the belief only for fear of my god's wrath?

 Would you worship a god that kills children just for calling a man bald?
-Well, that story is in the bible.
+Well, Yahweh does and it is in the bible.

 The Holy Bible, II Kings 2:23-25 (KJV).
 Reads: